 “ I love you, you know I do.
 But I have given up and sacrificed a whole lot for you.
 I have done things that I have not want to do, because it was your will; so this time I am not folding.
 I am going to go on a rant about myself, and you will listen!”

 To some people this may seem like a strange way to talk to God.
 But God created me.
 He know my personality and he knows how I am.
 We do not have the right to command God to do anything, but as the lover of my soul I wanted him to listen to the cries of my soul….no exceptions.
-I did not want to hear about me helping other people in that moment.
-Or that whole speech about me being content with what I had.
+Even if that meant that I was being selfish or unreasonable.
+God is my father and I wanted my father to listen to me.
+I did not want to pray about other people nor did I want to pray about world peace in that moment.
 I did not want to hear the Biblical speech that I know God was just dying to give me.
 I wanted to talk about myself and what was bothering me.
-I wanted to talk about what I wanted for once and not pretend to be mother Teresa, praying for world peace.
+I wanted to talk about what I wanted for once and not pretend to be mother Teresa, praying for everything but myself.

 But there also comes a time where I simply do not want to hear about all of that.
 I want to talk about myself, I want to talk about my dreams and aspirations.
 I do not want to endure any more test, trails, and tribulations.
 I do not want to hear about Job from the Bible, how he suffered, and God paid him double his trouble.
 I am not Job, I am me.

 Maybe I am the only one that is going to be honest.
 But I know that we have those moments where were tell God “What about me, what about what I want!”

 That is when God told me “When you want something so much that you feel you cannot live without it, then that is a problem”

 I could hear what God was saying.
 I have heard it so many times before.
 But then I complained once more asking God, why I had to give up all that I wanted just to prove something to him.
 I do not want to have to give up my dreams, aspiration, all to prove that I love God more.
 I do love God more, but why do I have to always be the one to concede?